JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-The interface provides the possibility to auto-reload plugin when run in the IDE.
+Provides the possibility to auto-reload plugin when run in the IDE.

 ### `autoReload`
 {#AutoReloadAware-autoReload}